 Our four courses build upon each other magnifying the previous knowledge and expertise.
 Upon completion of all four we believe you’ll be a strong practitioner and able to lead much of this work in your organization.
 Clock hours are available for participants through the Puget Sound ESD, between 12 and 23 clock hours.

 Introduction and classroom practices

-Restorative Justice 401.
-We will focus on policy changes and implementation.
-How to begin building understanding in your school.
-Where to go after people are on board when to take your first case.
+We will focus on policy changes and implementation how to begin building understanding in your school, where to go after people are on board, when to take your first case, assessment strategies, and trauma informed practices.
 This will cover policy changes at the school and district level.
-Participants will create an implementation plan.
+Participants will create start their own implementation plan.